CTSRD-CHERI/TestRIG/RVFI-DII.md

 ## 64KiB Memory at 0x80000000
 Memory must be 64KiB in size and mapped at 0x80000000.
 Test generators are responsable to attempt to generate addresses within this 64KiB region.

+# Potential RVFI-DII extensions

+These are potential extensions to the RVFI-DII format.
+We expect these to help shorten counter examples, and we will consider adding them if it proves difficult to generate related counter examples.

+- Report the `mstatus` CSR
+  > Enables more concise counter examples on privilege transition bugs
+- Report the `misa` CSR
+  > Saves some debugging e.g. due to accidentally enabling `misa.C` in one implementation under test and not the other
+- Report the `[m|s]cause` CSRs
+- Report the `[m|s]tval` CSRs
+- Reprt the `[m|s]epc` CSRs